It's So Hard: Lyrics and music

 According to author John Blaney, the lyrics of "It's So Hard" represent a summary of Lennon's struggle with life's difficulties.
 The lyrics describe one of Lennon's attitudes towards life, complaining about difficulties and the need to eat and love, commenting that sometimes things get so difficult he wants to stop trying; he ultimately finds solace with his lover.
 Author Andrew Grant Jackson interprets the song as demonstrating the difficulty in achieving the utopia-style vision in his song "Imagine", which was released as the A-side of the single including "It's So Hard", due to the drudgery of everyday life.
 The song incorporates double entendres such as "going down", which is used to mean "giving up" early in the song, but refers to oral sex later in the song.
 The title phrase serves as a sexual double entendre when used in the portion of the song describing when the singer is with his lover and things are good.

 "It's So Hard" is a rocking blues-style tune.
+Record World described it as "a rocker."

 Music critic Wilfrid Mellers considers the vocal line to be based on gospel and soul music, but states that the song's use of sharpened fourths and false relations gives it a "harsh rock-bottom reality comparable with that of genuine, primitive blues".
 Rolling Stone critic David Fricke describes it as being "like 'Yer Blues' from The Beatles, with an ironed-out beat and hearty blasts of tenor saxophone".

 Recording

 "It's So Hard" was recorded on 11 February 1971 at Ascot Sound Studios, Ascot and Record Plant East, New York.
 It was the first song recorded at Ascot, as it was considered a good test for the new studio, being a simple blues song.
 The Flux Fiddlers' part was overdubbed on 4 July 1971 at the Record Plant.

-The primary instruments are Lennon on guitar & piano, Klaus Voormann on bass and Jim Gordon on drums.
+The primary instruments are Lennon on guitar and piano, Klaus Voormann on bass and Jim Gordon on drums.
 In addition, the instrumentals include strings played by the Flux Fiddlers and a saxophone solo played by King Curtis.
 Curtis had played on many jazz and pop recordings of the 1950s and 1960s, including the Coasters' 1958 hit "Yakety Yak".
 It was one of his final performances, as he was murdered just one month before the US release of Imagine.
 His sax break for "It's So Hard" was recorded on 5 July 1971.